xupeng-wei/English_exam_maker/README.md

   - Issues:
     - Sometimes it can mistakenly parse other miscellaneous types into types of interest

+Upon this step, there are 52,581 question sets.

+By question type:

+- Multiple-Choice-Question: 41,269 question sets (if multiple questions in one question set produced by LLM, count each of them as singleton, as MCQ question sets should be a singleton)
+- Reading-Comprehension-With-Multiple-Choices: 3,824 question sets
+- Reading-Comprehension-With-True-or-False: 755 question sets
+- Cloze-With-Multiple-Choices: 1,939
+- Cloze-With-Free-Responses: 4,794

+By grade:

+- Grade 7: 17,138 question sets
+- Grade 8: 14,728 question sets
+- Grade 9:  20,715 question sets

 #####  Post-processing: filter the invalid data

 What constitutes invalid data?